 Recommendation

 Since we are dealing with Microsoft stack here in the application, we are using SQL Server for this application.
 Another reason to propose it would be that system would be dealing with critical user information and it would easily scale up to critical business intelligence requirements.
 Hence, Entity Framework 6 becomes the obvious choice for ORMs over Nhibernate.
+For Frontend this document recommends using Angular 2.
+For Continuous Integration, Jenkins is recommended.

 Assumptions

-<Assumption made during this analysis>
+Resourcing of these tools and the engineers to work would be available.

+Deployment environment would support the installation & configuration of continous integration servers.

 Risks

-<Detail out any risks involved>
+Resourcing for the tool, framework selected is important and if not done then things need to be revisited to accommodate the changes.